Call Live Support

 Your best bet here is often to go to a mortgage broker.
 They can help you find lenders who are willing to extend the funds you need to cover the mortgage and any added costs.

 Bringing the mortgage back into good standing is the best advice for how to avoid eviction.
+Once the lender successfully obtains a Writ of Possession, they can appoint the Sheriff to schedule a date to physically evict you from the property.

 You can pay arrears until the lender enters into an unconditional agreement of purchase and sale with a new buyer.
 If that agreement contains a redemption clause, though, you can pay off the mortgage and stop the sale.